Chia-Network/oldvdf-competition/README.md

 This repository contains an in-development version of the Chia Network proof-of-time verifiable delay function "inkfish".
 The verifiable delay function used is the iterated squarings / RSA timelock construction.
 The code implements both RSA and classgroup settings for this.

 Two proof approaches are implemented here:
-1. The [first one](https://eprint.iacr.org/2018/627.pdf) by Krzysztof Pietrzak, which is fast to create but large and slow to verify.
+1. The [first one](https://eprint.iacr.org/2018/627.pdf) by Krzysztof Pietrzak is fast to create but large and slow to verify.
-2. The [second one](https://eprint.iacr.org/2018/623.pdf) by Benjamin Wesolowski which (though parallelizable) is slower to create but small and quick to verify.
+2. The [second one](https://eprint.iacr.org/2018/623.pdf) by Benjamin Wesolowski, though parallelizable, is slower to create but small and quick to verify.

 Both approaches are summarized in [this survey paper](https://eprint.iacr.org/2018/712.pdf) by Boneh, Bünz, and Fisch.